 Wetlands, marshes, and other critical habitats will erode and face inundation.
 It is estimated that wetland habitats will require 150 square miles of open space for inland migration if they are to be maintained as sea levels rise by five feet (Heberger et al. 2009).
 Sea-level rise is also expected to convert some freshwater wetlands into salty tidal wetlands by altering the elevations of freshwater-saltwater interfaces.
 Modeling and efforts to monitor changes in marsh and water levels at the Elkhorn Slough National Estuarine Research Reserve indicate that sea-level rise is likely to cause extensive marsh loss.
-The update to the 1999 Baylands Ecosystem Habitat Goals, expected in October 2015, will offer new recommendations for promoting healthy baylands in light of climate changes that are projected to occur by 2100.
+The update to the 1999 Baylands Ecosystem Habitat Goals, released in October 2015, offers new recommendations for promoting healthy baylands in light of climate changes that are projected to occur by 2100.

-2.2.3 Erosion of sea cliffs, dunes, and beaches
+2.2.4 Erosion of sea cliffs, dunes, and beaches

 California's beaches and recreational resources provide tremendous benefits to the state, including recreation and tourism revenues, habitat for commercial fish species, enhanced water quality, and increased quality of life.
-The tourism and recreation component of California's ocean and coast has been calculated at \$16.9 billion annually (NOEP 2014).
-Sea-level rise is expected to exacerbate the erosion of seacliffs, bluffs, and dunes along the coast and lead to the losses of public beaches and recreational resources.
-For every foot that sea level rises, 50-100 feet of beach width could be lost.
-Seawalls and other coastal armoring structures worsen the impacts of sea-level rise by hindering ecosystems' landward migration and accelerating inundation, which can reduce beach width and result in beach loss.
-This could decrease public access, reduce recreational opportunities and affect local economies disrupting the tourism and coastal dependent industries.
+The tourism and recreation of California's ocean and coast has been calculated at roughly \$16.9 billion annually (NOEP 2014).
+Sea-level rise is expected to

-California's beaches and recreational resources provide invaluable benefits to the state, including recreation and tourism revenues, habitat for commercial fish species, enhanced water quality, and increased quality of life.
-Sea-level rise is expected to exacerbate the erosion of seacliffs, bluffs, and dunes along the coast and lead to the losses of public beaches and recreational resources.
+Wetlands, marshes, and other critical habitats will erode and face inundation.
+It is estimated that wetland habitats will require 150 square miles of open space for inland migration if they are to be maintained as sea levels rise by five feet (Heberger et al. 2009). exacerbate the erosion of seacliffs, bluffs, and dunes along the coast and lead to the losses of public beaches and recreational resources.
 For every foot that sea level rises, 50-100 feet of beach width could be lost.
-Seawalls and other coastal armoring structures worsen the impacts of sea-level rise by hindering ecosystems' landward migration and accelerating inundation, which can reduce beach width and result in beach loss.
-This could decrease public access and disrupt the tourism industry.
+Seawalls and other coastal armoring structures worsen the impacts of sea-level rise by hindering ecosystems' landward migration, which can reduce beach width and result in beach loss.
+The loss of beach could decrease public access, reduce recreational opportunities and affect local economies by disrupting the tourism and coastal dependent industries. lowering of the pH and changing of the chemistry due to elevated levels of CO2, and hypoxia, low dissolved oxygen water, (OAH) are often coupled stressors dues to chemical, biological, and oceanographic processes and are unprecedented on the West Coast.
+(See Figure 3 for an overview of the processes driving these changes.)